quangvunp/geomechanics/about.md

 title: About this blog
 ---

-This site was created to help you learn basis knowlege of Geotechnical Engineering and Finite Element Method
+This site was created to help you learn basic knowlege of Geotechnical Engineering and Finite Element Method

-### About the Author
+## About me

 My name is Nguyen Pham Quang Vu.
 I am a PhD student in Geotechnical Engineering at Yokohama National University.
 You can conntact me via email: quangvunp@gmail.com, or by [Facebook]("https://www.facebook.com/quangvu.np").